 This last bit is very special to us.
 Instead of providing our guests with traditional party favors, we made a donation to The Alzheimer's Association.
-My grandma, great grandma, and J's grandpa suffered from this terrible disease.
-We put a photograph of each of them next to the guest book and small frame explaining the donation.
-This was our way of involving the guests we know would have been there if Heaven wasn't so far away .
+My grandma, great-grandma, and J's grandpa all suffered from this terrible disease.
+We put a photograph of each of them next to the guest book and a small frame explaining the donation.
+This was our way of involving the guests we know would have been there if Heaven wasn't so far away.

 Wedding/Reception Venue: Farrar Hill Farms – Manchester, TN

 Photography: Ivory Door Studio